AI Glossary - Background AI Glossary - Background

 Analogy

-Fine-tuning is like university studies: you've already attended school (basic knowledge) and now specialize in law or medicine.
-The foundation remains, the focus sharpens.
+Fine-tuning is like university studies: You've already attended school (basic knowledge) and are now specialising in law or medicine.
+The foundation remains, the focus becomes sharper.

 Why is this important?